 - Sleep 7-9 hours per night

-Just like the long-term goals, write these daily actions down.
+So, just like the long-term goals, write these daily actions down.
 Investing in a diary where you can input your daily goals (& tick off as you complete) is something I can't recommend enough.

 4. Aim Higher..
 But Not Too High.

-We'll use a step target as an example.
-Say you currently average 2000 steps per day, but want to increase that to around 15,000 steps.
+Let's use step target as an example.
+Say you currently average 2000 steps per day, but want to eventually increase that to around 15,000 steps.
 Setting the goal to walk 15,000 steps per day straight off the bat would be way too drastic a change.
 The increase in activity levels is so distant from what you're accustomed to, that there's little chance you'll remain consistent with it long-term.